 Search apartments, condos, and homes for rent.

-Rental scams are a type of fraud that targets those renting property, typically with the aim of obtaining money from prospective tenants.
+Rental scams are a type of fraud that targets those renting property, typically intending to obtain money from prospective tenants.
 These scams typically centre around a fake listing, or a real listing reposted and claimed by a fake landlord, with the method of defrauding tenants varying from case to case.

 Since the scammer’s goal is ultimately to get the tenant to send over money, or details that make it possible for the scammer to take their cash, most rental scams will at some point involve a request for a deposit or payment in some form.
 In most cases, the property being rented either doesn’t exist or isn’t owned by the supposed landlord, so it’s either difficult or impossible to arrange an in-person viewing or clarify key details about the unit.